United Methodist Connection

 Eastern Mennonite Seminary shares a special relationship with the United Methodist Church (UMC) in theological education, having been approved by the church’s University Senate for the training of candidates for ordination.
 A significant number of United Methodist students are enrolled at EMS and will seek to be ordained.

 The United Methodist church maintains close contact with its students at EMS through classes in United Methodist studies and by frequent on-campus visits from United Methodist representatives such as the Harrisonburg District Superintendent, the Director of Ministerial Services of the Virginia Conference, the Bishop of the Virginia Conference, and a variety of personnel from other conferences.

-To strengthen these relationships, as of the 2012-13 school year, EMS has made two major moves.
-First, EMS has hired Dr. David Evans to serve as Assistant Professor of History, Mission, Intercultural, and Interfaith Studies.
-Although his focus will be broader than United Methodist resources, Dr. Evans, a graduate of and lecturer at Drew Theological Seminary, is himself a Methodist who will teach some Methodist courses and be cognizant of Methodist perspectives in any of his faculty activities.
+To strengthen these relationships, as of the 2012-13 school year, EMS made two major moves.
+First, EMS hired Dr. David Evans to serve as Associate Professor of History, Mission, Intercultural, and Interfaith Studies.
+Although his focus is broader than United Methodist resources, Dr. Evans, a graduate of and lecturer at Drew Theological Seminary, is himself a Methodist who teaches some Methodist courses and is cognizant of Methodist perspectives in any of his faculty activities.

-Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses will be provided to EMS students, possibly occasionally on the Wesley campus but often on the EMS campus or online.
+Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses are provided to EMS students, sometimes on the Wesley campus and often on the EMS campus or online.
 Wesley also provides a part-time United Methodist advisor, currently Dr. Steve Rettenmayer.
 The United Methodist advisor and EMS deans provide liaison to Wesley, the Virginia Conference Board of Ordained Ministry and the Office of Ministerial Services as follows:

 A. Educational and training needs of the board of ordained ministry